Emergency medical services in Hong Kong

-Ambulance Services in Hong Kong are provided by the Hong Kong Fire Services, in co-operation with two other voluntary organisations, the Auxiliary Medical Service and the Hong Kong St. John Ambulance.
+Emergency medical services in Hong Kong are provided by the Hong Kong Fire Services Department, in co-operation with two other voluntary organisations, the Auxiliary Medical Service and the Hong Kong St. John Ambulance.
 The Government Flying Service provides air ambulance service, while the Civil Aid Service provides emergency services in search and rescue when the casualty is located in rural areas.